hitohata/result-ts-type/README.md

 ## Publishing

-To publish this result type, you only need to add a tag to the main branch.
+To publish this result type, only need to add a tag to the main branch.
+Once pushed to the main branch, GitHub Actions runs and publishes [this package](https://www.npmjs.com/package/result-ts-type).